 Entering the real world after high school can be quite startling and eye opening for many teens.
 Unfortunately, far too many teens are graduating without basic financial skills, and end up with some costly mistakes.
+If you want to take control of your personal finance situation, you should use a financial planning software to organize your expenses, create your budgets, and plan for the future.
 My parents did a pretty good job of training me in regard to money and finances, but there are a lot of youth who don’t get that kind of training.
 With the H&R Block Budget Challenge, teens can take a personal finance “road test”, for the chance at grants and scholarships awarded by H&R Block.

 Students receive bills on a regular basis and must pay them on time, while maximizing savings via a virtual 401(k) and minimizing penalties such as late fees, overdraft fees or finance charges.
 The simulation includes realistic surprise scenarios and monetary challenges such as a car accident or lost cell phone.
 Participants earn bonus points for completing quizzes on personal finance topics such as interest or starting a 401(k).

 While I was pretty good with money in my young age, and managed to stay out of debt most of life (with the exception of a house payment), there are still some financial aspects of real life that I don’t completely grasp.
 I wish I had known more about a 401k, investing and more complicated matters.
 I think the Budget Challenge is a great way to give our youth hands-on experience, without actually giving them the freedom to truly mess up their finances.